MShayan-Faisal/portfolioII/README.md

 🌐 Portfolio II

-The Portfolio II project is a modern and fully responsive personal portfolio website built using HTML, CSS, and JavaScript.
+The Portfolio II project is a modern and fully responsive personal portfolio website built using HTML, CSS.
 It is designed to represent your professional identity, showcase your skills, highlight your projects, and give visitors an engaging experience of who you are as a developer.

 This second version of your portfolio focuses on better design aesthetics, improved responsiveness, smoother animations, and a more structured layout compared to the first version.